PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/01-running-frugal.md

 ## Production mode

-In production mode, frugal will build and export your project and exit :
+In production mode, frugal will build and export your project and exit:

 ```ts filename=build.ts
 import { build } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts"